 Disclaimer: None of the information in this article constitutes medical advice.
-This article is the opinion of the writer(s), and is presented for informational purposes only.
-We recommend that patients follow their doctor’s guidance in regard to indoor air quality.
+All statements are merely the opinion of the writer(s).
+We recommend that individuals follow their doctor’s guidance in regard to indoor air quality.

 The Molekule is an air purification device that’s won many awards and claims to destroy over 99% of airborne COVID particles.
-The company claims that their device destroys pollutants rather than collecting them on filters, suggesting this is a more efficient system than traditional air purifiers.
+The company claims that their products are backed by over 25 years of R&D.

 Is Air Purification Even Needed?

 Air purifiers are expensive, so before purchasing one it makes sense to determine whether they provide a clear health benefit.

 Medical research suggests that indoor air purifiers can support optimal health.

 Even in developed countries, indoor pollutants are “significant contributing causes of human diseases,” according to a medical review published in the International Journal of Environmental Research and Public Health.